maxnoe/rucio-dirac-dev/README.md

 The setup here consists of a simplified Rucio and DIRAC setup, running in docker compose on a single machine.

-At the moment, it is not a development setup, as it relies on the published release artifacts of both Rucio and DIRAC.

 It could be expanded during the workshop to allow local development (i.e. running the components based on local sources).